eduk8s-labs/lab-getting-started-with-octant/workshop/content/setup-environment.md

 kubectl rollout status deployment/blog
 ```

 Now that we have deployed some workloads, let's explore Octant.
-Jump back to the view the Octant web interface by clicking on the **Octant** tab in the workshop dashboard.
+Jump back to the view the Octant web interface by clicking on the **Console** tab in the workshop dashboard.